 The Financial Sector

-- providing loans (risk management) - financial institutions manage risk by lending to a large number of borrowers.
+- Providing loans (risk management) – financial institutions manage risk by lending to a large number of borrowers.
 This means that the risk is spread among a large section of the system.
-This risk is managed by charging a higher rate of interest on the funds lend over the interest paid on deposits;

 Role of a Central Bank